JetBrains/compose-multiplatform/tutorials/Swing_Integration/README.md

 ## Using ComposePanel

 ComposePanel lets you create a UI using Compose for Desktop in a Swing-based UI.
 To achieve that you need to create instance of ComposePanel, add it to your Swing layout and describe composition inside `setContent`.
-Also you may need to crear the CFD application events via `AppManager.setEvents`.
+Also you may need to clear the CFD application events via `AppManager.setEvents`.

 ```kotlin
 import androidx.compose.desktop.AppManager